4305 N Garfield St # 221 Midland, TX 79705

 Broken Dental Restorations.

-We can provide you with a temporary prosthetic while we help plan your new dental prosthetic.
+We can provide you with a temporary prosthetic while we help plan your new dental restoration.
 Contacting our office promptly after an injury or break to a dental restoration can prevent discomfort and pain.

 How to Prevent Dental Emergencies